IceFreez3r/marketplace-tracker/README.md

 ## Features

 ### Marketplace
-Adds the option to mark items as favorite, which highlights them in the market overview.
+Adds the option to mark items as favorite, which highlights them in the market overview and lets you filter for them with a single button click.
 Furthermore the heat item that had the best gold/heat ratio in the last API call is also highlighted in the overview.

 <img src="./images/readme/marketplace_overview.png" alt="Marketplace Overview" width="600">